 After a good sob, Ben shot his chest up high, shouting, “Well, then I’ll just make my own movies and then I get to be in them!”

 But after he took his film and performance career from his home-town Chicago improv scene to New York City in late 2001, witnessing the events at the World Trade Center first hand suddenly made the idea of entertaining for the sake of distraction no longer acceptable; besides, from this point on, willful ignorance wouldn’t look good on any decent presidential candidate’s resume, and running as a Republican was not an option.
-With a new sense of purpose, he worked to learn about the world around him and share a new vision of change through his storytelling – screenwriting, segment producing for television, documentary filmmaking with greats like Brenda Trent and Albert Maysles, and more.
+With a new sense of purpose, he worked to learn about the world around him and share a new vision of change through his storytelling – screenwriting, segment producing for television (CBS and MTV), and documentary filmmaking with greats like Brenda Trent and Albert Maysles.

 During his research as one of the founding producers of VideoJug America, which went on to become the internet’s most popular educational video website, Ben learned of the world’s imminent energy crisis, and once again his perspective completely changed.
 What was the point of keeping the Hollywood/Washington dream alive, if there wouldn’t be enough oil to fuel Air Force One?
 He shifted his focus toward preparing the world for the great transition, working with heroic organizations to help them hone their stories in a way most likely to get the policy changes we need to thrive.

-While not currently a movie star, nor current President of the United States, Ben is still living the dream – using entertainment to help make the world a better place, and making his grandma and his eight-year-old inner child proud.
+While not currently a movie star, nor current President of the United States, Ben is still living the dream – using entertainment to help make the world a better place, and working to make his grandma and his eight-year-old inner child proud.

 e-mail: Ben at New Message Media dot com